phoebe-team/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 Parallelization and performance
 -------------------------------

-As mentioned above, for the ``qeToPhoebe`` calculation, the primary method of parallelization is over OMP threads, as this calculation can be memory intensive, and OMP helps to alleviate this.
-For this reason, we've written the code to be sped up when using more OMP threads.

-For the transport Phoebe calculation, the bottleneck is typically the construction of the scattering matrix (or the evaluation of a scattering matrix-vector product).
+For a transport calculation, the bottleneck is typically the construction of the scattering matrix (or the evaluation of a scattering matrix-vector product).
 If you are not familiar with parallelization techniques, you should read up on `OpenMP <https://en.wikipedia.org/wiki/OpenMP>`__ and `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`__.

 Phoebe takes advantage of three different parallelization schemes for the phonon transport calculation.